 Reset -> sacrifice recognition to escape baggage

-The same principle applies online.
-If URLs change, redirects matter.
-If services are renamed, service pages must explain the relationship.
-If the Google Business Profile, social profiles, and website change at different times, the market sees a fractured identity.
+The same principle applies online, where the transition is often the most fragile.
+If URLs change, redirects matter, and a missing redirect quietly hands your equity to a 404.
+If services are renamed, the service pages must explain the relationship openly.
+And if the Google Business Profile, the social profiles, and the website all change at different times, the market sees a fractured identity — a company that appears to be three companies wearing the same name.

 Rebranding without rollout governance is public confusion wearing a new outfit.